unixorn/works-with-home-assistant/README.md

 ## Introduction

-This is a list of devices that work with Home Assistant with minimal aggravation.
+This is a list of devices that work with [Home Assistant](https://www.home-assistant.io/) with minimal aggravation.

-If you have to reflash a device to use it with HA, please add that to the **Notes** column.
+- If you have to reflash a device to use it with HA, please add that to the **Notes** column.

-If you need to add a plugin to Home Assistant before it can be used, add that to **Notes** too.
+- If you need to add a plugin to Home Assistant before it can be used, add that to **Notes** too.

-If it requires the devices connect to an internet server, even just for initial configuration, please add that to **Notes** - I want it easy to see which devices won't brick if the vendor goes out of business and also aren't vulnerable to some jackass hacking the company's servers.
+- If it requires the devices connect to an internet server, even just for initial configuration, **please add that to the Notes for the device**.
+I want it easy to see which devices won't brick if the vendor goes out of business and also aren't vulnerable to some jackass hacking the company's servers.

-If the device can be reflashed to make it independent of internet servers, please add that to that entry's notes column.
+- If the device can be reflashed to make it independent of internet servers, please add that to that entry's notes column, preferably with a link to the instructions.

 ### Things to think about before choosing between WiFi, Zigbee and Z-Wave